The Dorothy Ainsworth Story Revisited

 The design would be spacious, well lit, and functional, with simplicity and naturalness prevailing.
 I drew plans for a lofty gabled barn-style house with shed wings, and made a model to go by.
 For strength and beauty I decided to use timber frame joinery (pegged mortise and tenon joints) applied to logs.
 I put in a foundation of huge pilings and large girders to support the weight.

 As serendipity would have it, I met a Bunyanesque hunk at the local fitness center and he volunteered to help me get the logs I needed.
 Never mind he was half my age; we fell in love, and time stood still.
-Every date in the summer of '89 was a romantic rendezvous into the woods, where togetherness meant one of us lifting each end of a log.
+Every date in the summer of '89 was a romantic rendezvous into the woods, where togetherness meant one of us on each end of a log.
 We bonded like construction adhesive.

 After stockpiling 300 logs, Kirt continued with college, and I worked on the house as my personal quest.
 Over the next six years, I put in 6,000 hours of labor, asking for his help only with extremely heavy tasks.